DebarghoGhosh/ownCloud-quickstart/README.md

 *   Share files directly from the file manager using the Virtual file system to save storage and bandwidth.
 *   Prevent conflicts while editing by locking the files to ensure better productivity.

-In this guide, we will learn how to install, configure, administer and connect to the ownCloud server.
+In this guide, we will learn how to _install_, _configure_, _administer_ and _connect_ to the ownCloud server.

 # Installation

-In this section we will learn how to install ownCloud using a Docker Image running on a single Ubuntu 18.04 LTS machine.
+In this section we will learn how to install ownCloud using a Docker Image running on a single **Ubuntu 18.04 LTS** machine.
 This helps you to install and set up the ownCloud server quickly and easily.
 If you prefer the manual installation process please refer to the detailed [Admin Manual](https://doc.owncloud.org/server/10.5/admin_manual/installation/).

 ## Prerequisites

-1. Check the version of Ubuntu running the following command:
+1. Check the version of **Ubuntu** running the following command:

     ```
     $ lsb_release -a